JakeSteam/blog-personal/_drafts/2023-12-01-idle-iktah-endgame-tips-and-checklist.md

 ---
-title: 30 tips for Idle Iktah's endgame, and defining 100% completion
+title: 30 tips for Idle Iktah's endgame, and a checklist for 100% completion
 author: Jake Lee
 layout: post
 image: /assets/images/2023/